-You can add, change, or configure CPU resources to improve virtual machine performance.
-You can set most of the CPU parameters when you create virtual machines or after the guest operating system is installed.
+To improve the virtual machine performance, you can add, change, or configure CPU resources.
+You can set most of the CPU parameters when you create virtual machines or after you install the guest operating system.
 Some actions require that you power off the virtual machine before you change the settings.

 VMware uses the following terminology.
 Understanding these terms can help you plan your strategy for CPU resource allocation.

-- The CPU or processor is the component of a computer system that performs the tasks required for computer programs to run, and is the primary element that performs the computer functions.
+- The CPU, or processor, is the component of a computer system that performs the tasks required for computer applications to run.
+The CPU is the primary element that performs the computer functions.
 CPUs contain cores.

 - CPU Socket